1. FIND an Award Centre

 - Government Institutions

-If there is no local Award Centre in your area, you can register through the Open Award Centre (OAC).
+If there is no local Award Centre in your area, you can register through the Open Award Centre (OAC) in your State/ Territory.

 These are Award Centres that do not restrict access to their members/students etc.

 2. REGISTER your participation and pay the registration fee

-For new Participants starting the Award, after identifying a suitable Award Centre, they must Register Online at ORB.
+For new Participants starting the Award, after identifying a suitable Award Centre, they must register online to the Online Record Book (ORB)